 The presentations will be diverse to make sure that everybody with an interest in clinical or medical work has a chance to find new collaborations and inspiration.
-A “speed-dating” session between clinicians and engineers in conjunction with the seminar will provide plenty of networking opportunities and so will the dinner on November 8.
+Round table discussions between clinicians and engineers in conjunction with the seminar will provide plenty of networking opportunities and so will the dinner on November 8.
 In a poster session, we will get the chance to see even more projects where engineers and clinicians collaborate.
 Welcome to participate with your poster, see details here.

 Day two will be held at AstraZeneca, where we will take a closer look at the future with an outlook and forecast of the needs for future health care and the technical challenges implied.
 We will experience how the interaction between disciplines creates innovation.
 By showing the pharmaceutical process and give examples of future challenges, our hope is that this will inspire and give food for new ideas and solutions.